gamemanual0/gm0/source/docs/software/getting-started/options-for-programming.rst

 Disadvantages
 ^^^^^^^^^^^^^

-- Connecting to the robot controller's Wi-Fi network will prevent you from using anything on the internet including video tutorials and online communication, unless you have a second Wifi adapter (cheap and easy)
+- Connecting to the robot controller's Wi-Fi network will prevent you from using anything on the internet including video tutorials and online communication, unless you have a second Wi-Fi adapter (cheap and easy)
-- Relatively easy setup process, but time consuming and is a relatively hefty install (3GB of files between Android Studio, ftc_app, and other libraries)
+- Relatively easy setup process, but time consuming and is a relatively hefty install (3GB of files between Android Studio, FtcRobotController, and other libraries)
 - There are a number of oddities that can easily cause issues/confusion when first setting everything up.
 Reaching out to the community for assistance is recommended if you are having issues.

 Other Programming Languages